I’m the type of person who wants to help everyone.

 My mum says I’m too sensitive, I don’t disagree.

 Earlier in the year, I went really overboard trying to be the best version of myself.
 I signed up to help at multiple events and was constantly out of the house spending time with others.
 At home, instead of taking the time to recharge, I spent time with family.
-I thought that this was what I was supposed to be doing.
-I truly believed that keeping to myself was unhealthy and contributing to my mental health issues.
+I thought that this was what I was supposed to be doing. and truly believed that keeping to myself was unhealthy and contributing to my mental health issues.

 I couldn’t have been more wrong.